avdheshkv123/University-Course-Registration-System-/README.md

-## OOPS Concept Applied: <br>
+## OOPS Concept Applied:
 1. Encapsulation: <br>
 •	Each class (Student, Professor, Admin) encapsulates its properties and methods from the User class. <br>
 •	Access to the class attributes is controlled via getters and setters.

-2.Inheritence: <br>
+2. Inheritence: <br>
 •	The professor, Student, Admin classes inherit from a common User class to share common attributes and methods such as login credentials.

-3.Polymorphism: <br>
+3. Polymorphism: <br>
-•	Different user types implements their own versions of method such as display(), reflecting different functionalities based on user type.
+•	Different user types implement method versions such as display(), reflecting different functionalities based on user type.

 4. Abstraction: <br>
 •	Abstraction is used in the User class; it interacts with a high-level interface (login page and options/menus).

-5.Composition: <br>
+5. Composition: <br>
-•	The admin class, for ex, maintains list of students, professor, and course, demonstrating a relationship.
+•	The admin class, for ex, maintains a list of students, professors, and courses, demonstrating a relationship.

 ## Classes and Methods: